 Short-term Care Quality

 Moving on to our last category, this nursing home didn't fare well.
 With a bottom of the barrel grade of F in short-term care, this is this nursing home's weakest grade.
 Our short-term care scores are probably more meaningful for residents requiring rehabilitation from their nursing home.
 Rehabilitation usually utilizes more skilled nursing.
 Skilled nursing includes not just nursing services, but also physical and occupational therapy, as well as other forms of therapy.
-Unfortunately, this nursing home was below average in terms of its quantity of physical therapy and registered nurse hours provided to its residents based on the measures we assessed.
-Finally, we assessed the percentage of residents that were able to return home from this facility.
-This nursing home didn't fare well here either.
-In fact, we found that just 2.1 percent of this facility's residents were able to return home.
-This figure was quite a bit off the national average.
+With its grade in this category, we were not surprised to find that this facility was well below average in terms of its number of physical therapy and registered nurse hours offered to its patients based on the figures we looked at.
+Lastly, we looked at the number of patients who were able to return home from this facility.
+This facility didn't fare well here either.
+In fact, we found that just 2.1 percent of this facility's patients were able to return home.
+This figure was well off the national average.

 Rating Over Time